awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 Type: String
 Length: 1\-100

+## VoiceID<a name="ctr-VoiceID"></a>

+The latest Voice ID status\.

+**AuthenticationEnabled**
+Was voice authentication enabled for the call?
+Type: Boolean

+**GeneratedSpeakerId**
+The speaker identifier generated by Voice ID\.
+Type: String
+Length: 25 characters

+**AuthenticationThreshold**
+The minimum authentication score required for a user to be authenticated\.
+Type: Integer
+Min value: 0
+Max value: 100

+**AuthenticationMinimumSpeechInSeconds**
+The number of seconds of speech used to authenticate the user\.
+Type: Integer
+Min value: 5
+Max value: 10

+**AuthenticationScore**
+The output of Voice ID authentication evaluation\.
+Type: Integer
+Min value: 0
+Max value: 100

+**AuthenticationResult**
+The string output of Voice ID authentication evaluation\.
+Type: String
+Length: 1\-32
+Valid values: Authenticated, Not Authenticated, Not Enrolled, Opted Out, Inconclusive, Error

+**SpeakerEnrolled**
+Was the customer enrolled during this contact?
+Type: Boolean

+**SpeakerOptedOut**
+Did the customer opt out during this contact?
+Type: Boolean

+**FraudDetectionEnabled**
+Was detection of fraudsters in a watchlist enabled for the contact?
+Type: Boolean

+**FraudDetectionThreshold**
+The threshold for detection of fraudsters in a watchlist that was set in the contact flow for the contact\.
+Type: Integer
+Min value: 0
+Max value: 100

+**FraudDetectionResult**
+The string output of detection of fraudsters in a watchlist\.
+Type: String
+Valid values: High Risk, Low Risk, Inconclusive, Error

+**FraudDetectionReasons**
+Contains one fraud type: Known Fraudster\.
+Type: List of String
+Length: 1\-128

+**FraudRiskScoreKnownFraudster**
+The detection of fraudsters in a watchlist score for Known Fraudster category\.
+Type: Integer
+Min value: 0
+Max value: 100

+**FraudRiskScoreVoiceSpoofing**
+The detection of fraudsters in a watchlist score for Voice Spoofing, TTS, Audio Replay categories\.
+Type: Integer
+Length: 3

+**FraudRiskScoreSyntheticSpeech**
+The detection of fraudsters in a watchlist score for Synthetic speech using TTS\.
+Type: Integer
+Length: 3

+**GeneratedFraudsterID**
+The fraudster ID if the fraud type is Known Fraudster\.
+Type: String
+Length: 25 characters

 ## How to identify abandoned contacts<a name="abandoned-contact"></a>

 An abandoned contact refers to a contact that was disconnected by the customer while in queue\.
 This means that they weren't connected to an agent\.

-The CTR for an abandoned contact has a **Queue**, and an **Enqueue Timestamp** because it was enqueued\.
+The contact record for an abandoned contact has a **Queue**, and an **Enqueue Timestamp** because it was enqueued\.
 It won’t have a **ConnectedToAgentTimestamp**, or any of the other fields that populate only after the contact has been connected to an agent\.